vijaysanthoshp/Binary-Dog-Cat-Classification-Using-Docker/README.md

+# Intro

+This repository contains a Flask web application that allows users to upload images and receive predictions on whether the image is of a cat or a dog.
+The application leverages a pre-trained deep learning model (in H5 format) to make these predictions.
+Additionally, the entire application is containerized using Docker, ensuring a consistent and reproducible environment.

+# Features
+ - User-friendly Interface: A simple web interface for uploading images.
+ - Accurate Predictions: Utilizes a pre-trained model to predict if the uploaded image is of a cat or a dog.
+ - Containerized Deployment: Dockerized application for easy setup and deployment.

-# ML-in-production
+# How It Works

-In this tutorial we will try to walk together through all the building blocks of a Machine/Deep Learning project in production, i.e. a model that people can actually interact with

-As a case study, we’ll be creating a web interface for image recognition using the pretrained model VGG19.

-You can check the detailed explanation on the article I wrote in Towards Data Science [here](https://towardsdatascience.com/machine-learning-in-production-keras-flask-docker-and-heroku-933b5f885459)
+ - Upload Image: Users can upload an image through the web interface.
+ - Prediction: The uploaded image is passed to a pre-trained model which predicts whether the image is of a cat or a dog.
+ - Result: The prediction result is displayed on the web interface.

 ## Create API : Flask